 GSA KAER Toolkit for Brain Health

-The GSA KAER Toolkit for Brain Health is a supportive document of practical approaches, educational resources, and validated clinical tools to help primary care teams implement the KAER framework in their initiatives related to brain health and timely detection of cognitive impairment.
-The content of the toolkit and selection of tools was developed with primary care teams as the principal audience.
-Medical educators and medical students may also find its contents useful.
+This toolkit provides practical approaches, educational resources, and validated clinical tools to help primary care teams implement the KAER framework as part of their efforts to support brain health and timely detection of and responses to cognitive impairment.
+The contents and selection of tools were developed with primary care teams as the principal audience.
+Others, including educators and students in disciplines such as medicine, nursing, and social work, may also find its contents useful.
 GSA recognizes that health care professionals outside the primary care setting also play a valuable role in detecting cognitive impairment.

 Researchers and clinicians continue to develop new approaches and tools to address cognition and brain health, including those that meet the needs of diverse and underserved communities.
 Informed by an Expert Advisory Panel, GSA makes ongoing enhancements to the KAER Toolkit and develops new resources to address emerging topics around brain health and dementia.